3.3 Skills forecasting

 Skills development

-Bringing labour qualification into conformity with the needs of the contemporary labour market and increasing the share of people with professional education at the vocational or higher educational level, is one of the aims of the National Reform Programme “Estonia 2020” (Konkurentsivõime kava „Eesti 2020“).
+Bringing labour qualification into conformity with the needs of the contemporary labour market and increasing the share of people with professional education at the vocational or higher educational level, is one of the aims outlined in the Economic Growth Plan 2025 (Majanduskasvu kava 2025), which focuses on strengthening Estonia's competitiveness with particular attention to industry.

-In order to cater to this need and to ensure that the education system has relevant input to develop the offer and content of the formal and adult education, the coordination system OSKA was crated.
+In order to cater this need and to ensure that the education system has relevant input to develop the offer and content of the formal and adult education, the coordination system OSKA was established in 2015.
 The implementation of the coordination system of monitoring labour needs and developing skills will facilitate the planning of the structure, volume and content of formal education, adult education system and in-service training, the development of curricula and career planning and will help employers in their efforts to develop the skills of their employees.
+OSKA contributes to skills development by providing information not only to advise on educational policy (both vocational, higher VET and higher general education), but also to provide an information base for career counselling services and qualification design.
+The Economic Growth Plan 2025 emphasizes that currently OSKA reports' recommendations regarding training volumes have not been implemented to the necessary extent, resulting in both oversupply and undersupply.

-In addition, the described barometer launched in December 2016 by the Estonian Unemployment Insurance Fund helps to raise awareness about the real links of the labour market demand and skills.
+In addition, the labour demand barometer launched in 2016 by the Estonian Unemployment Insurance Fund helps to raise awareness about the real links of the labour market demand and skills.